-6. Once the blade selection screen appears, the Open the spindle access cover and place the interlock defeating key in the door interlock.
+5. Once the blade selection screen appears, lift open the spindle access cover and place the interlock defeating key in the door interlock.

-7. Carefully pull the spindle cover lock to the left and open the spindle cover by grasping it from the top.
+6. Carefully pull the spindle cover lock to the left and open the spindle cover by grasping it from the top.

-8. Verify that the spacer that is used for hub blades is in its case and not on the spindle hub.
+7. Verify that the spacer that is used for hub blades is in its case and not on the spindle hub.

-9. Using the correct size pick-up tool, pick up the bladed loaded flange and CAREFULLY slide it onto the spindle hub.
+8. Using the correct size pick-up tool, pick up the bladed loaded flange and CAREFULLY slide it onto the spindle hub.
 You need to slide it on in a very linear fashion, do not come in at an angle!
 This should require very little force.
 If the flange doesn't easily slide onto the spindle hub, STOP, pull it back off and try again.
 If you continue to have an issue getting it to slide on, STOP and please contact Staff immediately.

-10. Verify the flange is fully seated on the spindle hub.
+9. Verify the flange is fully seated on the spindle hub.
 First visually verify that the entire threaded section of the spindle hub is showing and then lightly press against the left and right sides of the flange using two fingers.

-- 11. Once you have installed your blade and flange onto the spindle you must secure it with the lock nut.
+- 10. Once you have installed your blade and flange onto the spindle you must secure it with the lock nut.
 To do this: - a) Place the lock nut on the torque driver with the side labeled 'REAR' facing down (towards the handle of the torque wrench). - b) Line up any of the two holes on the lock nut with the two pins on the two-piece torque driver. - c) While holding the lock nut on the torque driver with your fingers, insert the hex head tip of the torque driver into the hole on the spindle hub. - d) While holding the torque driver in place on the ridged section with one hand, use your other hand to move the front part of the torque driver forward and turn it clockwise to thread it on the spindle hub until it is hand tight. - e) Once the lock nut is hand tight, you'll have to crank on the torque driver until you hear a click.
 DO THIS TWICE, SO THAT YOU HEAR A TOTAL OF TWO CLICKS!
 This ensures that the appropriate amount of torque was used to keep the flange on the spindle and prevent catastrophic damage to the system!

-f) Verify you installed the lock nut correctly, the side labeled 'REAR' should be facing outward and the face of the lock nut should be even with the face of the spindle hub.
+f) Verify you installed the lock nut correctly, the side with beveled edges (labeled 'REAR') should be facing outward and the face of the lock nut should be even with the face of the spindle hub.

-- 12. Close the spindle cover by grasping it from the top and then and lock it by pulling the spindle cover lock to the right. - 13.
-From the 'Blade Selection' drop down menu, choose blade you just installed.
-If you are using a different flange diameter from the one selected in the software, click the 'Change Flange' box and manually enter in the new flange diameter.
-Click 'OK' and then click 'Finish' in the lower left dialogue box.
+- 11. Close the spindle cover by grasping it from the top and then locking it by pulling the spindle cover lock to the right. - 12.
+From the 'Blade' drop down menu, choose blade you just installed.
+If you are using a different flange diameter from the one already selected in the software, click the 'Change flange' box and select the correct flange size from the 'Flange' drop down menu.
+You can also select User Defined from the drop down menu and enter the flange size in the 'Flange Diameter' field.